Sony X850E Review (XBR65X850E, XBR75X850E) – 2017 Model 4K HDR TV

 As a mid-end TV, overall, picture quality offered by Sony X850E is very good.
 Since it uses VA panel, black level and contrast reached is very deep and strong for its class that makes its dark room performance is great.
 Additionally, peak brightness is also bright enough to makes its picture quality looks consistently well in a bright room.
 Color very saturated that makes picture displayed looks more realistic and natural.
 HDR performance is above average, but still cannot display HDR fully like what intended due its peak brightness is far below 1000 nits as the minimum recommendation for displaying HDR10 videos.
 In addition stunning picture quality for its class and good HDR performance, Sony X850E also offer good motion handling for sports, low input lag for games, and great UHD Up-scaling engine.
 But since it use VA panel, side viewing angle becomes a major drawback of X850E.

 Should I buy this TV?
 As long as you don’t have a plan to use it in an extremely bright room or a wide room with a lot of viewers view TV from multiple viewing angles, X850E might be a good options for you.
 Its price is affordable and performance that offered is in accordance with its price.
-But even so, as your further consideration before you decide to buy it, there are a lot of opinions from its real customers who have purchased it.

 - Deep Black level and Strong Contrast